 And then the pandemic hit.

-After the pause of 2020, the moment was right for TQ Live! find a new home for 2021 at CMOA, where it now takes place in the open-air sculpture courtyard.
+After the pause of 2020, the moment was right for TQ Live! to find a new home for 2021 at CMOA, where it now takes place in the open-air sculpture courtyard.
 The move allowed the event to expand its audience from 150 to over 600 people, creating a more fluid, party-like atmosphere that invites guests to come and go as they please.
 It’s also now completely free to attend.
 “At the Warhol, there was a chance for more intimacy,” said Andrew.
 “A lot of the earlier stuff involved more students and grad students.
 We were a lot more tied to campus, in a way, and I think now we’ve really branched much further out into the community.”

 Throughout its evolution, TQ Live! has retained its collaborative spirit.
 “It’s not always transparent or collaborative when curating something like this,” said Clarke-Verdery.
 “That is special to know that a group of people are working really hard to make this event happen.”
 Silver and Andrew work closely each year with Hall and young, each bringing new voices and perspectives to the stage.
 As a DJ and artist deeply integrated into Pittsburgh’s queer nightlife scene, young has been instrumental in broadening the event’s reach to include more BIPOC queer performers and audiences since coming on board in 2021. “huny has a really keen view of what’s going on within the spectrum of queer music nationally,” said Andrew.
 “She’s brought in amazing people who then have continued to blow up and get bigger and bigger after being here.”